modeldatarcn/modeldatarcn.github.io/index.md

 which manages the NCAR Research Data Archive (RDA).
 He is also the current chair of the AMS Board on Data Stewardship.

+### Cathy Smith, NOAA ESRL, Physical Sciences Division
+Ms. Smith is a Senior Associate Scientist at NOAA ESRL, PSD.
+She recieved her undergraduate and graduate degrees in atmospheric sciences with an emphasis on climate and statistics.
+She is a strong advocate of giving researchers and the public the data and tools they need to investigate climate and weather themselves.

 ### Gary Strand, NCAR, Climate and Global Dynamics Laboratory
 Mr. Strand is the CESM Data Manager.
 He brings considerable experience as a software engineer specializing in climate model data management (archiving, access, metadata, provenance, etc.),